jonculver/minecraftpi/README.md

-# Minecraft Pi projects for Code Clubs
+# Minecraft Pi Projects for Code Clubs

 Created for use in a code club for 8-14 year olds at [The National Museum of Computing](https://www.tnmoc.org/) in Bletchley Park.